GeyserMC/GeyserWiki/_docs/geyser/custom-skulls.md

 [05:58:07 INFO]: minecraft:player_head{display: {Name: '{"text":"Test"}'}, SkullOwner: {Properties: {textures: [{Value: "ewogICJ0aW1lc3RhbXAiIDogMTY1NzMyMjIzOTgzMywKICAicHJvZmlsZUlkIiA6ICJjZGRiZTUyMGQwNDM0YThiYTFjYzlmYzkyZmRlMmJjZiIsCiAgInByb2ZpbGVOYW1lIiA6ICJkYXZjaG9vIiwKICAidGV4dHVyZXMiIDogewogICAgIlNLSU4iIDogewogICAgICAidXJsIiA6ICJodHRwOi8vdGV4dHVyZXMubWluZWNyYWZ0Lm5ldC90ZXh0dXJlL2E5MDc5MGM1N2UxODFlZDEzYWRlZDE0YzQ3ZWUyZjdjOGRlMzUzM2UwMTdiYTk1N2FmN2JkZjlkZjFiZGU5NGYiLAogICAgICAibWV0YWRhdGEiIDogewogICAgICAgICJtb2RlbCIgOiAic2xpbSIKICAgICAgfQogICAgfQogIH0KfQ"}]}, Id: [I; -229048314, -553040501, -1407961158, 465313087]}}
 ```

-### Skin URLs
+### Skin Hashes

-Skulls can be registered in this section via the URL of the skin on Minecraft's skin server.
-Unless the value is changed manually, these will not be updated when Geyser starts.
+Skulls can be registered in this section via the hash of the skin on Minecraft's skin server.
+This is found at the end of the URL.
+For example, in the URL `http://textures.minecraft.net/texture/a90790c57e181ed13aded14c47ee2f7c8de3533e017ba957af7bdf9df1bde94f` the hash is `a90790c57e181ed13aded14c47ee2f7c8de3533e017ba957af7bdf9df1bde94f`.Unless the value is changed manually, these will not be updated when Geyser starts.
 As a result, they will not change if the player's username or skin changes.

 This can be obtained by decoding the base64 data obtained from a player profile.